PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-18 04:59:59
+Last updated: 2024-04-18 05:00:33
-Random Quote: What is dead may never die, but rises again, harder and stronger  -  Words of the Drowned God
+Random Quote: You look like an Indian Kardashian. - Fabiola Torres